abacusorg/zeldovich-PLT/README.md

 The file containing the PLT eigenmodes; i.e. the true growing modes for the grid.
 This file usually contains something like a 128<sup>3</sup> grid, and the code linearly interpolates the eigenmodes and eigenvalues to finer meshes as needed.
+This parameter should be `eigmodes128` to use the file of that name included in this repository.

 `ZD_qPLT_rescale`: *integer*
-If `> 0`, increase the amplitude of the displacements on small scales (near `k_Nyquist`) to preemptively compensate for future undergrowth that we know happens on a grid.
+If `> 0`, increase the amplitude of the displacements on small scales (near `k_Nyquist`) to preemptively compensate for unavoidable future mode "under-growth" that occurs due to the discrete particle nature of the simulations.

 `ZD_PLT_target_z`: *double*
 If `ZD_qPLT_rescale > 0`, then increase the initial displacements such that they will match the linear theory prediction